cvalenzuela/Mappa/README.md

   canvas = createCanvas(800, 700);
   // Create a tile map center in New York with an initial zoom level of 10. myMap = mappa.tileMap(40.782, -73.967, 10);
-  // Append the canvas to the new tile map created. myMap.append(canvas);
+  // Overlay the canvas to the new tile map created. myMap.overlay(canvas);
 }
 ```

-Once `append()` is used, a complete access to the base map library and its original properties and methods can be found in `map`.
+Once `overlay()` is used, a complete access to the base map library and its original properties and methods can be found in `map`.
 This allows to call any of the maps original properties or methods.

 For example, calling [flyTo](http://leafletjs.com/reference-1.0.0.html#flyToBounds) in a Leaflet Map: